LarsND/Ask-Bing-AI-API/README.md

 }
 ```

 The Flask app also includes a /cmd/ endpoint that allows you to execute certain commands on the chatbot.
-The available commands are reset, close, and start.
-The reset command resets the chatbot's conversation, the close command closes the chatbot's connection, and the start command starts a new chatbot instance.
+The available commands are reset, close.
+The reset command resets the chatbot's conversation, the close command closes the chatbot's connection.
 To execute a command, send an HTTP POST request to the /cmd/ endpoint with a command key and a psk key set to the pre-shared key defined in the ask-bing-ai-api.py file.

 # Credits